ghitchens/informant/README.md

 This contains a lot of old and outdated thinking (at the bottom) but can possibly be helpful in understanding the decisions made so far for Informant.

 See  https://quip.com/XOy8A2xXozGA

+## Credits and History

+- @fhunleth - for `Observables` and it's "wildcard" ideas
+- `Elixir.Registry` on which this library builds
+- `[Hub](https://github.com/nerves-project/nerves_hub)` which was one of my first attempts at state distribution in erlang (and subsequent port to elixir).
+Lots of lessons learned

+## License

+Licensed under the Apache License, Version 2.0
+See the LICENSE file for more information.